Configuring Kitty

 or something else, but despite installing the same font files on both systems,

-, the main system font is declared with font_family
+In kitty.conf, the main system font is declared with font_family.

 # kitty.conf